grimme-lab/xtb_docs/source/capi.rst

 The actual calculation can be performed with a single point calculator ``xtb_TCalculator`` which must be loaded with a particular parametrisation before it can be used for a calculation.
-GFN2-xTB and GFN1-xTB can savely load their parametrisation without a parameter file.
+GFN2-xTB and GFN1-xTB can safely load their parametrisation without a parameter file.
 For the experimental GFN0-xTB a parameter file is required in the ``XTBPATH`` or must be provided by the API.
 The GFN-FF can also provide its own parameters internally but